Mindset Shifts to Overcome Fear of Failure in SportsJun 08, 2022

 However, these moments, while traumatic, are still only singular situations.
 They are products of the past and have no influence on your current game…unless you allow them to.

 So while the fear may have been triggered by a certain event, it’s an ongoing frame of thought which is perpetuating this fear.
-Which is why, when looking at the cause of fear of failure, one mindset stands out among the rest: outcome-oriented thinking.
+Which is why, when looking at the cause of fear of failure in athletes, one mindset stands out among the rest: outcome-oriented thinking.

 What is failure?
 Well, you may say many things based on what this word signifies to you.
 But simply stated, failure is an outcome.
 It’s a moment in time where you judge whether or not your practice or performance was a success.